-To clarify the effects of intrinsic behavior, we tried 50 separated random number sequences for both cases, the case without avoidance behavior but only random walk, and the case with avoidance behavior.
-The average number of steps the agent takes to reach the goal in the first trial was 6,565 and the standard deviation was 9,329 over 50 cases without avoidance behavior, and they were 956 and 1,344 with avoidance behavior.
+To clarify the effects of intrinsic behavior, we tried 50 separated random number sequences for two cases, the case without avoidance behavior but only random walk, and the case with avoidance behavior.

+Two wheels robot could achieve the goal without learning in 6,087 steps in average and the standard deviation was $\pm 5,789$ over 49 cases2 without avoidance behavior, and they were 956 in average and ± 954 in standard deviation over 50 cases with avoidance behavior.
 This means that the intrinsic avoidance behavior was quite effective to inhibit a type of useless actions.